marklanglo/ComputerScienceElective2024/README.md

 ## Day 3
 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pygame Zero and Flappy Bird

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The third day is where we introduce the idea of packages.
 The package of choice is a simple one known as pygame zero, and it can allow us to make an actual game.
-The focus will be looking over the flappy bird project solving the functions that have been removed, and there will also be instruction on how simple it is to customize the game.
+The focus will be on looking over the flappy bird project, solving the functions that have been removed, and customizing the game.

 <p align="center">
   <img src="./Screenshots/flappy_bird_demo.gif" alt="Flappy Bird Demo" width="625">